TaraWilson17/data512/final_project/README.md

 #### Data analysis

 This iPython Notebook analyzes the data in processed_data/seasons_2012-2018_attendance_data.csv.
+It lists my hypotheses for the factors that influence attendance at college football games.
-It creates visualizations and tables for the data and calculates corresponding statistics to address all of the hypotheses.
+It also creates visualizations and tables for the data and calculates corresponding statistics to address all of the hypotheses.

 #### Data collection